dsarov/ARDaP/README.md

 TO BE ADDED

+### Bugs!!
-Please send bug reports to derek.sarovich@gmail.com.
+Please send bug reports to derek.sarovich@gmail.com or log them in the github issues tab